The Main Tasks For Developing Your Conversational Ability

 - Having more intimate, revealing conversations

 Once you've come up with some goals, you may want to order them by how difficult they seem, and start with the easier ones.
-If that's not your style, you could begin with whichever one is the most important to you to improve.
+If that's not your style, you could begin with whichever one feels the most important to improve.

 Figure out if any of your conversation trouble spots are due to anxiety or insecurities

-Some issues with making conversation are more technical, because a person has trouble thinking of relevant things to say, or isn't the best at applying certain principles.
+Some issues with making conversation are more technical, maybe because someone has trouble thinking of relevant things to say, or isn't the best at applying certain listening skills.
 It's also common for people to be held back in this area by their fears and insecurities.
 For example, someone may want to strike up a conversation with a classmate, but be too nervous to do it.

-If that's the case for you, you should check out the site's section devoted those challenges.
-You can work on your conversation goals in tandem with tackling your fears and insecurities around to talking to people.
+If that's the case for you, you should check out the site's section devoted to those challenges.
+You can work on your conversation goals in tandem with tackling your worries and self-doubt around to talking to people.